 He laughed and reached out a hand to roughly mess the young boy's hair, who promptly leaned back into his bed and out of reach with a grin.
 "Yeah, I mean it.
 But you guys have to get some rest, 'cause if you're cranky in the morning then I'm not taking you anywhere."

 Something stopped him from making that tentative step forward.
 Perhaps it was the whiteness of her knuckles, informing him of her vice grip, or the slight shake in her usually sturdy arms.
-Perhaps it was the tired bags under her dark eyes or the unwelcoming paleness of her skin.
-Or perhaps it was the single tear running down her cheek, her single moment of weakness; that drove him to leave her there as though he'd never seen it.
+Perhaps it was the tired circles under her eyes or the unwelcoming paleness of her skin.
+Or perhaps it was the single tear running down her cheek, her single moment of weakness, that drove him to leave her there as though he'd never seen it.

 Cloud Strife found he hated to see the strongest person he knew crumble and break like he had done so many times before.

 Some nights were cruel.
-They were bitter and harsh, cutting deep into the parts of his memories that he didn't like to think about, the ones that confused him the most; never stopping its endless flow of agony until the bliss of sleep finally overtook him.
-While these particular memories could at times be looked at fondly, the dangerous path his mind took under the light of the moon could not be considered just that.
+They were bitter and harsh, cutting deep into the parts of his memories that he didn't like to think about; the ones that confused him the most, never stopping its endless flow of agony until the bliss of sleep finally overtook him.
+While these particular memories could at times be looked at fondly, the dangerous path his mind sometimes took under the light of the moon before sleep claimed him could not be considered just that.

-While seeing Zack and Aeris had caught his breath and comforted him in every way, he tried to refrain from thinking about it too much.
-Night's blanket and its starry sky offered him no mercy at the chaos it stirred in him constantly, no matter how at peace he felt.
+While seeing Zack and Aerith had caught his breath and comforted him in every way, he tried to refrain from thinking about it too much.
+Night's blanket and it's starry sky offered him no mercy at the chaos it stirred in him constantly, no matter how at peace he felt.

-After all, if he been like Zack from the beginning, maybe he would have been that hero he'd told and failed Tifa to be.
+After all, if he been like Zack from the beginning, maybe he would have been that hero he had told and failed Tifa to be.

 So it was only natural after he'd groggily awoken from his mindless state in the muddy Midgar road to pick up where Zack had left off.
 As though he had been him the entire time.
 As though he had, in fact, done what everyone had doubted him able to do.
 Now, with the truth, Cloud could look back on that fateful day and remember the taste of the dirt in his mouth and his blurred vision, marred by his sopping hair and the freezing rain.
 He remembered the shape of the body slightly ahead of him, riddled with holes, his life draining away in the rivers of rainfall on the dampened earth, cutting a path down to where he lay.
 Binding them.

-The biggest complication of Zack's subconscious was Aeris.
-Zack had told him all about her, of course, which had given him the feeling that he'd already known her in a way.
-She had intrigued him, not just with her beauty and unabashed innocence but with her honesty and compassion.
+The biggest complication of Zack's subconscious was Aerith.
+Zack had told him all about her, of course, which had given him the feeling that he had already known her in a way.
+She had intrigued him, not just with her beauty and unabashed innocence, but with her honesty and compassion.
 She'd had a way of pushing past every wall he'd put up and easing him back through to the other side.
-Aeris had been so free, so gentle and so unafraid that it had rendered him helpless.
+Aerith had been so free, so gentle, and so unafraid that it had rendered him helpless.
 She was unlike anyone he'd ever met.